Sorrow446/Yandex-Music-Downloader/README.md

 |out_path|Where to download to.
 Path will be made if it doesn't already exist.
 |keep_covers|Keep covers in album folder.
 |write_covers|Write covers to tracks.
+|sleep|Sleep between each track processing to prevent potential rate-limiting.

 ## Token Acquisition
 **Plus subscription required.**